-- Drive an efficient process to define and validate requirements reducing the potential for partial requirements.
+- Drive an efficient process to define and validate requirements reducing the potential of missed or partial requirements.

-- Help improve understanding upfront and reduces requirement changes later when it is more expensive.
+- Help to specify requirements upfront and reduce changes later when it is more expensive.

 I have benefited immensely from the business analyst's expertise in the following ways: